Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Seven Hills suburb has lower income levels than the national average, according to AreaSearch aggregated ATO data for financial year 2023.
-The median income among taxpayers is $51,160 and the average income stands at $60,694.
-In comparison, Greater Sydney's figures are $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $55,693 (median) and $66,071 (average).
+The suburb of Seven Hills had a lower than average national income level based on latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Seven Hills was $51,160 with an average income of $60,694.
+This compares to Greater Sydney's figures of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $55,693 (median) and $66,071 (average).
 Census data shows household, family and personal incomes in Seven Hills are at the 51st percentile nationally.
-Income distribution indicates that 33.3% of individuals earn between $1,500 - 2,999, similar to the regional figure of 30.9%.
+Income distribution data indicates that 33.3% of individuals earn between $1,500 - 2,999, mirroring the regional figure of 30.9%.
 High housing costs consume 17.2% of income, but strong earnings place disposable income at the 58th percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income